Bed Bug Shells, Casings, and Skins (Identification and What to Do)

 The other species, the tropical bed bug (Cimex hemipterus), is found in the southern states and isn’t as widespread as the common bed bug.

-These two species have slightly different life cycles and can vary slightly in other factors as well.
-However, they are still very similar, so we will be using measurements and timeframes which fit within the ranges of both species.
+These two species have slightly different life cycles and can vary in other factors as well.
+We’ll be focusing on measurements and timeframes which fit within the ranges of both species.

 Identifying Bed Bug Shells